 Hoi An Pagodas and Temples Where the Spiritual Life of the Locals Shows

 Commonly pagodas are places to worship Buddha.
-But, people in Hoi An call any place sacred and relevant to the spiritual life of humans a pagoda.
-For that reason, Hoi An is mistakenly thought of having many pagodas, but actually plenty of holy sites and temples.
+But, people in Hoi An City call any place sacred and relevant to the spiritual life of humans a pagoda.
+For that reason, the locals have mistakenly thought of many actual holy shrines and temples as pagodas.

 These sacred places and temples in this city have lived with the locals for a long time, indicating that the people here are kind-hearted and inclined to the good.